-Trump to replace Homeland Security chief Kristi Noem with Markwayne Mullin
+Trump fires Homeland Security head Kristi Noem, names Mullin as replacement

 Noem, a former governor, became a prominent figure in the Trump administration’s controversial crackdown on immigration.